Traffic Signal Technician I

 ESSENTIAL WORK TASKS

-Installs a variety of solid state, electronic, electrical, electromechanical and digital traffic signal controllers, cabinets and associated equipment.
-Makes field repairs to electrical motors and solid state, electronic, electromechanical and digital traffic signal controllers and lights; tests, repairs and completes field level rebuilding of traffic signal controllers, flasher units, time clocks, relays, switches, control boxes, and other related components.
-Installs traffic signal pole foundations, traffic signal poles, overhead span wire and traffic control signs; installs, maintains and repairs lights, lamps, ballasts, circuits, fixtures, lenses and reflectors, illuminated overhead signs and traffic signal heads; installs, programs and maintains school zone flashers and school flasher controllers.
+Installs a variety of solid state, electronic, and electrical, traffic signal controllers, cabinets, and associated equipment.
+Makes field repairs to electrical motors and solid state, electronic, electromechanical, and digital traffic signal controllers and lights; tests, repairs, and completes field level rebuilding of traffic signal controllers, flasher units, time clocks, relays, switches, control boxes, and other related components.
+Installs traffic signal pole foundations, traffic signal poles, overhead span wire, and traffic control signs; installs, maintains, and repairs lights, lamps, ballasts, circuits, fixtures, lenses, reflectors, illuminated overhead signs, and traffic signal heads; installs, programs, and maintains school zone flashers and school flasher controllers.
 Troubleshoots overhead wiring problems; cuts and splices cable, runs conduit, installs new cable above and below ground.
-Assists with the diagnosing, testing, repairing and rebuilding of a variety of electromechanical traffic signal equipment.
-Performs duties necessary to the installation and repair of loops systems, including the use of concrete saw, compressors and loop sealant pumps; operates and works in aerial lift equipment and other motorized construction equipment.
-Performs construction duties including but not limited to: digging and setting poles and cabinet foundations, and installation of conduit, span wire, signal cables and other traffic signal system cables and junction boxes.
+Assists with the diagnosing, testing, repairing, and rebuilding of a variety of electromechanical traffic signal equipment.
+Performs duties necessary to the installation and repair of loops systems, including the use of concrete saw, compressors, and loop sealant pumps; operates and works in aerial lift equipment and other motorized construction equipment.
+Performs construction duties including but not limited to: digging and setting poles and cabinet foundations, and installation of conduit, span wire, signal cables, other traffic signal system cables and junction boxes.
 Assists in emergency response service for traffic signal system installations due to malfunctions and signal system damage from traffic accidents and weather.
-Cleans, paints and realigns overhead traffic signals.
+Cleans, paints, and realigns overhead traffic signals.
 Assists technicians of a higher classification in other traffic related functions.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Knowledge of the standard practices, methods, tools and materials of the solid state, electronic and electrical trades.
-Knowledge of the occupational hazards and safety precautions involved.
-Knowledge of the principles and theories of electricity.
-Knowledge of the component parts of solid state, electronic, electrical, electromechanical and digital traffic signal equipment.
-Skill in the repair of solid state, electronic, electrical, electromechanical and digital traffic signal equipment.
-Ability to distinguish color-coded wires and components in making repairs to solid state, electronic, electrical, electromechanical and digital traffic signal equipment.
-Ability to install, alter, repair, maintain and locate defects in a variety of solid state, electronic, electrical, electromechanical and digital traffic signal equipment and systems.
-Ability to use computer operating systems for monitoring and downloading of data to traffic signal controllers and systems.
-Ability to understand and follow complex oral and written instructions and to work from wiring diagrams and sketches.
-Ability to use and operate a variety of diagnostic equipment in the repair and maintenance of a variety of solid state, electronic, electrical, electromechanical and digital traffic signal equipment.
+Knowledge of the standard practices, of the solid state, electronic, and electrical trades.
+Knowledge of the occupational hazards and safety precautions of working with traffic signal systems.
+Skill in the use of electrical and electronic equipment.
+Ability to learn how to install, maintain, and repair traffic signals and traffic signal control systems.
 Ability to establish and maintain effective working relationships with employees and the public contacted in the course of the work.
 Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.

 MINIMUM REQUIREMENTS